medcomdk/FFBFSHTestScripts/input/pagecontent/index.md

 Please let us know if you find any errors in the test or have any feedback [Zulip](https://chat.fhir.org) channel: #MedComTestTouchStone

-### Get started
-* Request a free Touchstone “Starter” license from MedCom
+### Request a free Touchstone “Starter” license from MedCom
 * Create a Touchstone [user account](https://touchstone.aegis.net/touchstone/register):
 * Create your [organization on Touchstone](https://touchstone.aegis.net/touchstone/userguide/html/registration/membership.html#new-organization)
 * Send an e-mail to fhir@medcom.dk with the created organization name (one license per Vendor)
+* MedCom will upgrade your license

 ### MedCom FFB testflow